RichardLee0211/CS520Arch_Ghose/README.md

 sign-extension: 10bits to 32 bits, fill the extended bits with sign bit value

-question to ask
+- How to ace an interview pdf
-- SSE interview
+- Google how to crack an interview

 things to review for exam 2
 --------------------------------------------------------------------------------